 On This Page

-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals in pediatric orthopedics.
+Gillette Children’s Specialty Healthcare is nationally and internationally recognized as a leader in pediatric orthopedics.
 We offer comprehensive services for patients who have osteomyelitis—a condition that causes an infection of the bones.
 Our goal is to provide a family-centered environment that helps our patients achieve their highest possible levels of health, independence and happiness.

 Why Choose Gillette?